neondatabase/website/content/docs/manage/database-access.md

 updatedOn: '2023-09-15T13:00:43Z'
 ---

-Each Neon project is created with a default Postgres role that takes its name from your Neon account (the Google, GitHub, or partner account you registered with).
-For example, if a user named "Alex" signs up for Neon with a Google account, the project is created with a default role named `alex`.
+Each Neon project is created with a default Postgres role that takes its name from your Neon account (the account you registered with).
+For example, if a user named "Alex" signs up for Neon, the project is created with a default role named `alex`.

-The default Postgres role is automatically assigned the `neon_superuser` role, which allows it to create databases, roles, and read and write data in all tables, views, sequences.
+The default Postgres role is automatically assigned the `neon_superuser` role, which allows creating databases, roles, and reading and writing data in all tables, views, sequences.
 Any user created with the Neon console, Neon API, or Neon CLI is also assigned the `neon_superuser` role.
 For more information, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

 It is good practice to reserve `neon_superuser` roles for database administration tasks like creating roles and databases.
 For other users, we recommend creating roles with specific sets of permissions based on application and access requirements.
 Then, assign the appropriate role to each user.
-The roles you create should adhere to a _least privilege_ model for accessing database objects, granting only the permissions required to accomplish their tasks.
+The roles you create should adhere to a _least privilege_ model, granting only the permissions required to accomplish their tasks.

 But how do you create roles with limited access?
 The following sections will show you how to create read-only and read-write roles and assign those roles to users.
-We'll also look at how to create a "developer" role and grant that role full access to a database on a "development" branch in a Neon project.
+We'll also look at how to create a "developer" role and grant that role full access to a database on a development branch in a Neon project.

 ## A word about users, groups, and roles in Postgres

 In Postgres, users, groups, and roles are the same thing, while other relational database management systems often define these as separate entities.
-From Postgres [Database Roles and Privileges](https://www.postgresql.org/docs/current/user-manag.html) documentation:
+From the PostgreSQL [Database Roles and Privileges](https://www.postgresql.org/docs/current/user-manag.html) documentation:

 _PostgreSQL manages database access permissions using the concept of roles.
 A role can be thought of as either a database user, or a group of database users, depending on how the role is set up._

+In the instructions that follow, we'll grant privileges to roles, and then assign those roles to database users.

 ## Creating roles with limited access

 You can create roles with limited access permissions in Neon via SQL.
-Roles created with SQL from a client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), are created with the same basic privileges granted to newly created roles in a standalone Postgres installation.
+Roles created with SQL are created with the same basic privileges granted to newly created roles in a standalone Postgres installation.
 These users are not assigned the `neon_superuser` role.
 They must be selectively granted permissions for each database object.
-This provides a lot of flexibility but also makes the process of creating roles with the desired permissions slightly more complicated.

 The recommended approach to creating roles with limited access permissions in Neon is as follows: